-Although it’s not quite time for spring cleaning, you don’t need a calendar to tell you when you should spruce up your home — especially if you’ve noticed clutter becoming particularly piled up in your closet.
+It’s spring, and that means it’s time for a home overhaul — especially if you’ve noticed clutter becoming particularly piled up in your closet.
 It’s so easy to just shut the door after picking out our outfits every day and ignore everything else that might be crowding around the floor and shelves.

 Personally, I’m someone who’s guilty of never being able to get rid of items that have even the smallest memory attached to them.
-After months of letting my collection of things grow almost too large to even use my closet properly, I decided to finally do something about it.
-While rummaging through all of my items over a weekend, I discovered the key is separating each of those into five specific piles:
+After months of letting my collection of things grow almost too large to even use my closet properly, and now that I have all these time on my hands, I decided to finally do something about it.
+While rummaging through all of my items, I discovered the key is separating each of those into five specific piles:

 - Things to Move to Another Room

 - Things to Donate to Charity

 - Things to Give to Someone I Know